ppy/osu-wiki/wiki/Tournaments/o!ET/2021/en.md

    - The Round of 16 and the Quarterfinals: Best of 9 (first to 5 points wins), 1 ban per team.
 Pool format: 5FM/3FO/3DT/3TB.
    - The Semifinals: Best of 11 (first to 6 points wins), 2 bans per team.
 Pool format: 7FM/4FO/4DT/3TB.
    - The Finals and the Grand Finals: Best of 13 (first to 7 points wins), 2 bans per team.
 Pool format: 8FM/5FO/5DT/3TB.
-8. Disconnections and aborts can only be made up to 30 seconds after a map’s start for a replay of that map.
-After 30 seconds, the map **will not** be aborted, and the team that wasn’t affected by the abort decides whether they wish to replay the map or not.
+8. Disconnections and aborts can only be made up to 30 seconds after a map's start for a replay of that map.
+After 30 seconds, the map **will not** be aborted, and the team that wasn't affected by the abort decides whether they wish to replay the map or not.
 Each team can call for an abort one time per match.

 [flag_AL]: /wiki/shared/flag/AL.gif "Albania"
 [flag_BY]: /wiki/shared/flag/BY.gif "Belarus"